Human brain: Motor control

-The frontal lobe is involved in reasoning, motor control, emotion, and language.
-It contains the motor cortex, which is involved in planning and coordinating movement; the prefrontal cortex, which is responsible for higher-level cognitive functioning; and Broca's area, which is essential for language production.
+The motor cortex (responsible for coordinating movement) and Broca's area (responsible for speech) are both located in the frontal lobe.

 The motor system of the brain is responsible for the generation and control of movement.
 Generated movements pass from the brain through nerves to motor neurons in the body, which control the action of muscles.
 The corticospinal tract carries movements from the brain, through the spinal cord, to the torso and limbs.
 The cranial nerves carry movements related to the eyes, mouth and face.

 Gross movement – such as locomotion and the movement of arms and legs – is generated in the motor cortex, divided into three parts: the primary motor cortex, found in the precentral gyrus and has sections dedicated to the movement of different body parts.
 These movements are supported and regulated by two other areas, lying anterior to the primary motor cortex: the premotor area and the supplementary motor area.
 The hands and mouth have a much larger area dedicated to them than other body parts, allowing finer movement; this has been visualised in a motor homunculus.
 Impulses generated from the motor cortex travel along the corticospinal tract along the front of the medulla and cross over (decussate) at the medullary pyramids.
 These then travel down the spinal cord, with most connecting to interneurons, in turn connecting to lower motor neurons within the grey matter that then transmit the impulse to move to muscles themselves.
 The cerebellum and basal ganglia, play a role in fine, complex and coordinated muscle movements.
 Connections between the cortex and the basal ganglia control muscle tone, posture and movement initiation, and are referred to as the extrapyramidal system.